robguilarr/robguilar/public/about/index.md

 #### :(fas fa-hiking fa-fw): Personal life & Hobbies

-I’m a person who loves to read about issues related to the gaming industry, especially in companies such as Activision Blizzard, Ubisoft, Bethesda, Xbox Studios, among others; also in matters of marketing and applicability of Data Analysis in development, design, research and postproduction -- That's why two of my main appeals are **Applied Data Science** and **Game Development**.
+I’m a person who loves to read about issues related to the gaming industry, especially in companies such as Activision Blizzard, Ubisoft, Bethesda, Xbox Studios, Supercell, among others; also in matters of marketing and applicability of Data Analysis in development, design, research and postproduction -- That's why two of my main appeals are **Applied Data Science** and **Game Development**.

 Without going too deep, I'm fascinated by following news from high-tech companies (such as Google or Microsoft) about new product releases and market movements.
 Also like to read books about Business, Productivity, Personal Growth and Video Games.
 Referring to authors such as Tom Rath, Austin Kleon, James Clear and David Goggins.

 Among other personal hobbies, I like playing video games and practicing outdoor sports like trail running.
-And a fun fact is that I live with a golden Holland Lop named Jacka.
+And a fun fact —  I live with a golden Holland Lop named Jacka.

 ---